inria-larsen/icubLearningTrajectories/README.md

 1. Follow the section "launching the Geomagic application"
 2. Run demo_replayProMPs.m on Matlab.
 This programm will then be waiting for port connexion with the message "Please connect to a bottle sink (e.g. yarp read) and press a button."
+3. Run gazebo_3goal
-3. run yarpmanager.
+3. Run yarpmanager.
 Open the xml file (in folder /App) and launch one by one the modules:
-- gazebo
 - wholeBodyDynamicsTree
 - iKinCartesianSolver
 - simCartesianControl